rohanbodkhe11/AttendEase/README.md

 🧑‍💻 Author

-Rohan Santosh Bodke
+Rohan Bodkhe
-MIT CSN – Department of Computer Science
+– Department of Electronics and Computer Engineering
 © 2025 AttendEase.
 All rights reserved.